TESTERT-TEST/komodo-wallet-/docs/SDK_DEPENDENCY_MANAGEMENT.md

 # SDK Dependency Management

-This document describes how to manage SDK dependencies in the Komodo Wallet project.
+This document describes how to manage SDK dependencies in the QuBitcoin Wallet project.

 ## SDK Dependencies

-The Komodo Wallet relies on several SDK packages maintained in the [komodo-defi-sdk-flutter](https://github.com/KomodoPlatform/komodo-defi-sdk-flutter) repository.
+The QuBitcoin Wallet relies on several SDK packages maintained in the [komodo-defi-sdk-flutter](https://github.com/KomodoPlatform/komodo-defi-sdk-flutter) repository.
 These packages include:

 - `komodo_cex_market_data`
 - `komodo_defi_sdk`